Mind War: Visual effects

 The scenes of the rail car travelling through the interior of the station were created by effects designer Eric Chauvin.
 The production team built a set of the rail car, which was filmed in front of blue screen, and the core background was rendered and composited by Chauvin.

-The Starfury fighter design seen in the episode was designed by Steve Burg as a function-driven design for a plausible zero-gravity fighter.
+The Starfury fighter design seen in the episode was designed by Steve Burg as a plausible zero-gravity fighter.
 The positioning of the four engine pods at the extremities of the craft was inspired by Ron Cobb's design for the Gunstar fighter from The Last Starfighter.
 The basic shape of the Starfury's wings was inspired by an earlier unused design by Burg for a military robot fighting machine, which he had originally designed for Terminator 2.
 This was merged with the multi-engined configuration to form the Starfury design.
 Burg points out that the wings/struts were not aerodynamic: they were there to lever the engines away from the center of mass.

+Music

 Music for the title sequence and the episode was provided by the series’ composer, Christopher Franke.
 Franke developed themes for each of the main characters, the station, for space in general, and for the alien races, endeavoring to carry a sense of the character of each race.